 The focus will be the acceptance of foreign workers and language in the context of Japan’s employment situation and problems including a labour shortage.
 I am very much interested in the language part, and ‘easy Japanese’ is something I have been thinking about a lot, as a very important aspect.

 This isn’t just about Japanese.
-For English, French, Spanish, German, Mandarin, how often have you thought about the ‘easy use’ of expressions between native and non-native speakers within the countries? – especially, if you live far away from home.
+For English, French, Spanish, German, Mandarin, how often have you thought about the ‘use’ of expressions between native and non-native speakers within the countries? – especially, if you live far away from home.

 One of the British students in my Japanese class often told me that “Japanese people tend not to change the use, style, even speed of speaking towards people from other countries.
 If they did, it would be a great help for me to understand what they say and what I need to do.”

-In at least a few situations, such as services in a health institution, post office, and council office, if the providers – and between the providers – were more aware of the ‘easy use’ of their language, I would appreciate how much it helps us people from other cultures.
+In at least a few situations, such as services in a health institution, post office, and council office, if the providers were more aware of the ‘easy use’ of their language, we would really appreciate how much it helps us people from other cultures.

 - demonstrate non-verbal behaviours